 All Team Play matches are to be played as scheduled unless the course is officially closed to all play because of inclement weather.
-Bad weather in itself is not a legitimate reason to postpone or suspend any matches.
-Golf is an outdoor sport tried under varying conditions, some of which are unfavorable.

-However, Team Captains can mutually agree to postpone the match in advance of the start of play or during the course of the match (subject to Team Play Rule 11A (6) due to actual weather conditions.
+However, Team Captains can mutually agree to postpone the match in advance of the start of play or during the course of the match (subject to Team Play Rule 11A (6)) due to actual weather conditions.
 One captain cannot make a unilateral decision to postpone.